Gemini Man (TV series): Pilot

 The pilot episode of Gemini Man was titled "Code Name: Minus One".
 The plot involves Sam Casey, a government agent for INTERSECT, who is caught in the explosion of a government underwater salvage operation.
 He finds himself capable of turning himself invisible.
-Genetic changes sustained in a radiation mishap Casey to turn invisible, but only for 15 minutes a day, but any longer and he'd be dead.
+Genetic changes sustained in a radiation mishap enable Casey to turn invisible, but only for 15 minutes a day, but any longer and he'd be dead.
 He then sets out to use his new powers to prove that the explosion was sabotage.
 The pilot episode was directed by Alan J. Levi.

 Television movie

 Two episodes, "Smithereens" and "Buffalo Bill Rides Again", were re-edited into one 90-minute television film titled Riding with Death, released in 1981.

 The film used scenes from Colossus: The Forbin Project as establishing shots for sweeping computer-room scenes.
 The "Guardian" logo ("Guardian" was the Russian version of "Colossus") appears in at least one segment.
 Though not immediately verifiable, at least one segment uses the "Colossus" speaker/microphone.

 Production had to deal with Crawford departing the series by the latter episode, the length of time between filming (Sylvester had grown a thick, bushy mustache in the interim), and the appearance of an arch-villain in the second "half" who did not exist in the opening (covered by an overdub referring to the villain's elusiveness in the final minutes of the first segment).
 Both parts feature singer Jim Stafford as a trucker named Buffalo Bill, who befriends and helps Sam.

 In 1997, Riding with Death was featured in an eighth-season episode of movie-mocking television show Mystery Science Theater 3000.
 Mike Nelson and his robot pals highlighted the thin connection between the two halves, and the general incoherence of the plot.